My year of dating dangerously

 ‘Eye-watering.’
 Julie Burchill, Spectator

-‘A racy account of a sixty-something’s sexual exploits.’
+‘A racy account of a sixty-something’s dating exploits.’
 Guardian